WildCodeSchool/java-tariff-manager/curriculum/blocks/3_Advanced_Java/content.md

    NEW STANDARDCUSTOMER_NO_POTENTIAL
 ```

-* The import is implemented in a dedicated class `CustomerImporter`
+* The import is implemented in a dedicated class [CustomerImporter](../../../src/main/java/dev/wcs/nad/tariffmanager/customer/importing/CustomerImporter.java)
+* Go over the object creation logic in `CustomerImporter.importCustomers` and `parseCsvLineIntoObject`.
+You will see comments and no object creation statements.
+You will create those in the challenge.

 ### Less Boilerplate with Lombok